FRCC-CSC234/MCI-Project/README.md

 # The Game

 This brick break game is a 2 dimensional, 1980's style game.
 The game consists of 3 levels.
-Levels one and two are the standard straight attack brick break game.
-Level three is "brick break in the round".
-Both levels contain hidden powerup bricks which not only display a message regarding male contraception but alter the player's game (i.e. changing speeds, changing paddle sizes ...).
+All levels contain hidden powerup bricks which not only display a message regarding male contraception but alter the player's game (i.e. changing speeds, changing paddle sizes ...).
 This is a single person game.

 ## Game Structure